aiman-al-masoud/cinciarellang/docs/wiki/2-operators/0-assignment/README.md

 x = 1;  // assignment
 x == 1; // true
 ```
-An assignment is an expression, like in most other C-like languages, it is evaluated from right to left:
+An assignment is an expression (it evaluates to the rightmost rval), like in most other C-like languages, it is evaluated from right to left:

 ```
 x = y = z = 33;